AxelFrache/axelfrache/README.md

 👤 About me
 </h2>

-Passionate about computer science since childhood, I am in my 3rd year of IT studies, specializing in various team projects to hone my skills 🖥️
-A fan of video games 🕹️, I also enjoy immersing myself in movies and series 🎬
+As a third-year computer science student passionate about technology, I started my journey with VB.net, developing chat applications.
+This experience fueled my curiosity in various programming languages, aiming to deepen my technical skills.
+Through a professional apprenticeship and team-based projects, I've focused on sustainable architecture and user-centric design.
+My goal is to merge innovative design with solid development practices to create impactful solutions.

 If you want to know more about me, I invite you to check out my <a href='https://axelfrache.github.io/'>portfolio</a> 🌐